 The History of the Beach Boys – If summer had a sound it would be the Beach Boys…surf, sun and California dreaming.
 This presentation will focus on The Beach Boys “sunniest” years from 1962-1967.
 With the use of performance and interview clips, we’ll trace the arc of the Beach Boys’ early career from “Surfin’ U.S.A”., “Fun, Fun, Fun” and “California Girls” to the more mature Pet Sounds, “Good Vibrations” and the abandoned Smile project.
 Surf’s Up!

 A Celebration of the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band – The Beatles most well-known album is also the largest selling album of the 1960’s.
 Rolling Stone Magazine ranked it #1 in their list of the Greatest Albums of All-Time in 2003, while Keith Richards of the Rolling Stones recently called it “rubbish.”
 With the use of audio and visual content we will discuss the album’s initial concept, the music, the landmark album cover and the overwhelming world-wide reaction to its release.

-A Celebration of The Beatles (White Album) – November 2018 marked the 50th Anniversary of this landmark album.
-As the Beatles only double album it contains a wealth of riches for listeners.
+A Celebration of The Beatles (White Album) – As the Beatles only double album The Beatles (White Album) contains a wealth of riches for listeners.
 However, it also marked the beginning of the end of the world’s greatest band as tensions and musical differences arose during recording.
 The program will include a discussion of the Beatles “back to basics” recording approach and an analysis of key tracks including “Dear Prudence,” “Ob-La-Di, Ob-La-Da,” “While My Guitar Gently Weeps,” and “Helter Skelter.”